CouncilofLorien/counciloflorien.github.io/docs/cards/E/elf-song.md

 > > {: .fs-3 }
 > > _“...she sang.
 Sad and sweet was the sound of her voice in the cool clear air...”_ ***---&#65279;LotRII***
 >

+ - [CRF 1 (Oct 1996) - CARD ERRATA AND RULINGS, Elf-song](/original/rulings/crf-1/#elf-song)<br>When _Elf-song_ saves a character from being discarded it also saves that character’s items.